publicissapient-france/workshop-backbone/README.md

     - Cut/paste the table in index.html#content into the templates/table.html
     - Instantiate the LogView in app.js
     - Bind #content to LogsView.el in app.js : 2 methods (at construct view or after)
     - Implement LogsView "render" method : inject the html template in the "el" element.
-(Feel free to use your prefered template engine : underscore tmpl or Handlebars.
+(Feel free to use your favorite template engine : [underscore](http://underscorejs.org/#template) or [Handlebars](http://handlebarsjs.com/expressions.html).
 Both are included in global scope.)
     - Call "render" in initialize
     - Test in navigator